simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 6. Enter your ICE server addresses (one per line).
 7. Tap **Save**.

+*Please note*: unlike messaging relays (SMP servers), the configuration of WebRTC ICE servers is stored on the current device, not in the chat database. if you transfer the chat database to another device you need to update this configuration.

 ## Calls on lock screen

 SimpleX Chat only shows an incoming call on your device's lock screen by default.
 However, you can change this behaviour in the app settings menu.